 Or e-mail: email@example.com

-The Kentucky Fair Maps Coalition encourages members, both individual and organizational, to contact their state legislators and encourage support for the proposed Kentucky Fair Maps Act.
+The Kentucky Fair Maps Coalition encourages members, both individual and organizational, to contact their state legislators and encourage support for the House Bill 326, the Kentucky Fair Maps Act.

 When speaking with your Kentucky state legislator, consider using the following points to discuss the Kentucky Fair Maps Act, which creates an Advisory Redistricting Commission to draw Kentucky’s new legislative district maps.